stefan-jo/stefan-jo.github.io/_posts/2020-10-12-first_post.md

 In this last section I want to briefly summarize my three personal highlights from the conference.

-- Joel Grus (Principal Engineer @ Capital Group): Proof-of-concept delight
+Joel Grus, Principal Engineer at Capital Group, gave an insightful entertaining talked titled "Proof-of-concept delight".

-Christine Gerpheide, CTO at [Bespoke](https://www.be-spoke.io/index.html), presented two case studies about taking NLP from research to production.
+Christine Gerpheide, CTO at Bespoke, presented two case studies about taking NLP from research to production.
 After giving a crash course on building chatbots, Christine walked us through the steps Bespoke takes before putting NLP models in production:
 1. Identify opportunities for applying machine learning.
-It's ok to use simple methods at this stage, e.g. regular expression
+It's ok to use simple methods at this stage, e.g. pattern matching using regular expression
 2. Do research, then build a prototype.
-Benchmark different approaches, e.g. baseline vs. custom dev vs. cloud service
+Benchmark different approaches, e.g. baseline vs. custom development vs. cloud service
 3. Have a go/no go meeting.
 Decide if there is potential and which approach to follow
 4. Build a Minimum Viable Product and test it on a sub-set of users to get real feedback
 5. Improve based on feedback, clearn up the code and roll-out to all users

-- Moshe Wasserblat (NLP & DL Research Manager @ Intel): Efficient DL NLP in production
+Moshe Wasserblat, NLP & DL Research Manager at the Intel AI Lab, gave a talk on the efficient use of deep learning in production.
+Given the size and computational cost of recent transformer-based language models (think of T5, Turing-NLG and especially GPT-3) it is important to also consider the practicality of implementing these models in production.
+There are several attempts to make transformer models smaller, such as quantization, pruning, early prediction, weight sharing or distillation.
+[DistilBERT](https://arxiv.org/abs/1910.01108) from huggingface is 40% smaller and 60% faster than BERT, while maintaining 97% of its language understanding capabilities.
+Other even smaller yet powerful transformer models are MobileBERT, TinyBERT and aLBERT, which are easier to fine-tune and deploy.
+For more compression and inference speed up, it is even possible to distil BERT into simpler models like LSTMs, CNNs or CBOW models.

 Thanks for reading!
 Please let me know your feedback!